Date of visit: 21 February 2019

 Managers described caring staff with good relationships with the women.
-They rated the management of complex & challenging women, based on a multi-disciplinary approach & involving families; also, support for women with children, birthing companions, family bonding unit, family days including tours of the grounds, and visitors centre run by ROTL’d prisoners.
-They highlighted trained health & well-being peer champions, a ‘healing trauma’ course and transgender training for staff run by prisoners, and monthly prison council meetings with the No. 1.
-‘Distraction packs’ on reception, medication in possession, basic education and two social workers for the women were positives; as were the grounds and animals, well-being days for prisoners & staff, events for staff & families, and a staff counsellor.
+They rated the management of complex & challenging women, based on a multi-disciplinary approach and involving families; also, support for women with children, birthing companions, family bonding unit, family days including tours of the grounds, and a visitors centre run by Release On Temporary Licence – the mechanism through which serving prisoners are allowed out of prison on a temporary basis, including for work prisoners.
+They highlighted trained health & well-being peer champions, a ‘healing trauma’ course and transgender training for staff run by prisoners, and monthly Committee of prisoner representatives meeting with senior management to discuss issues relevant to the management and care of prisoners in the jail meetings with the An informal term referring to a prison’s Governor (or Director in private jails).
+‘Distraction packs’ on reception, medication in possession, basic education, and two social workers for the women, were all positives; as were the grounds and animals, well-being days for prisoners & staff, events for staff & families, and a staff counsellor.

 The women rated relationships with staff and their caring approach, and the prison’s rehabilitative culture.
 They valued the ‘semi-open’ regime and said the grounds were ‘amazing’.
 They highlighted the range of peer mentors, and the vocational qualifications they could achieve, and noted their involvement on induction.
-They rated the ‘Cameo’ programme for women with personality disorders, and the ‘super-enhanced’ wing.
+They rated the ‘Cameo’ programme for women with personality disorders, and the ‘super’ The highest of three levels within the Prison Service’s Incentives and Earned Privileges (IEP) scheme (see also “IEP”) IEP - Incentives and Earned Privileges – national scheme under which prisoners can earn additional privileges through good behaviour wing.
 Support for families, including family visits and the family bonding unit were particular positives, as were the gym (accessible daily), in-reach mental health services, and the animal sanctuary.